inspiros/tvdcn/README.md

 ## Usage:

-Functionally, we produced 6 `@torch.jit.script`-able functions (listed in [Highlights](#highlights)) much similar to `torchvision.ops.deform_conv2d`.
+Functionally, we produced 6 functions (listed in [Highlights](#highlights)) much similar to `torchvision.ops.deform_conv2d`.
-However, the order of parameters is slightly different, be cautious:
+However, the order of parameters is slightly different, so be cautious:

 ```python
 def deform_conv2d(